hoanhan101/hchord/README.md

 # Chord DHT
 There are 3 versions: ChordLocal, ChordServer and ChordServer (alt.).
 Details are provided below.

 ## ChordLocal
 ChordLocal has the main Chord logic and can be used locally, which makes it easy for testing.

-#### Design
+#### Files
 - `chord_instance.py` is a Chord Instance class, which has main Chord logic as described in the paper.
 - `const.py` has a constant key space size m.
 - `node.py` is a Node class.
 - `utils.py` contains helper functions.

-#### Testing
+#### Test
+- Tests are written using 32 nodes and key space size equals to 16, but you can test it with as many nodes and as big key space size as you want.
-- Change the key space size as you like in `const.py`.
+- Configure the key space size in `const.py` under variable `m`.
-- Change the number of nodes as you like in `chord_instance.py`.
+- Configure the number of nodes in `chord_instance.py` under variable `NUMBER_OF_NODES`.
 - Run `chord_instance.py`.
-Tests are already written with 32 nodes and key space size equals to 16.

 ## ChordServer
-*This version is not working properly yet.
+*This version is not working properly yet because of some strange behavior with rpc calls.
 The alternative version below is working but is implemented in a hacky way.*

 ChordServer implements TCP networking on top of ChordLocal, using RPC.
 We chose to use [zerorpc](http://www.zerorpc.io "zerorpc's Homepage") module for this purpose.

-#### Design
+#### File
 - `peer.py` is a Peer class that acts as a server and a client.
 It has a thread to listen and another one to use RPC.
 The server starts listening at the default port (9000) which can be modified in `const.py`.
 - The client thread runs and asks the user which IP and port to connect to.
 The client then tries to connect